 The unboxed part of (9)a was designed to test whether ASL ellipsis makes it possible to disregard height specifications as well.
 Here the antecedent VP includes a reflexive which indexes the upper part of a locus, which is adequate to refer to a giant but not to a short person.
 Despite this apparent mismatch, the elided sentence is acceptable - unlike the overt counterpart in (9)b, which includes a reflexive SELF referring to a short person but with high specifications.
-Thus in ASL height specifications can be ignored by the mechanism that computes ellipsis resolution, just as is the case for phi-features in English.
+The conclusion is that, in ASL, height specifications can be ignored by the mechanism that computes ellipsis resolution, just as is the case for phi-features in English.
+This will be important for what follows: we will see that spatial specifications of locative-shifted loci can in some cases be ignored in similar conditions under ellipsis.

-The interpretation of these results requires great caution, however.
-The main question is whether the ability of an element to be disregarded under ellipsis is only true of featural elements, or targets a broader class.
+The theoretical interpretation of these results requires great caution, however.
+One possibility is that iconic specifications of loci are (admittedly non-standard) phi-features.
+But this conclusion might be premature.
+The main question is whether the ability of an element to be disregarded under ellipsis is solely characteristic of featural elements, or holds of a broader class.
 Schlenker 2014 didn't give a final answer, and Schlenker 2014, to appear d shows that co-speech gestures in spoken language, which certainly don't count as 'features', can almost certainly be disregarded in this way as well.
 We will revisit this issue when we discuss the interaction of Locative Shift with ellipsis in Section 4.